-With the old days of glamour long forgotten, Colton West, the once popular movie star and action hero from the 90s, is now reduced to acting in low-budget movies about horrific bugs.
-But when suddenly, a swarm of earthquakes hits Southern California, a string of unprecedented events, chaos and lava will give birth to a new breed of lava-breathing arachnids, forcing Colton to find his family before it's too late.
+With the old days of glamour long forgotten, Colton West, the once-popular movie star and action hero from the 90s, is now reduced to acting in low-budget movies about horrific bugs.
+But when suddenly, a swarm of earthquakes hits Southern California, a string of unprecedented events, chaos, and lava will give birth to a new breed of lava-breathing arachnids, forcing Colton to find his family before it's too late.
 Once more, this intrepid man of action will have to do what he knows best, armed only with a shotgun and the will to survive.
-However, what can a single man do against an endless army of monstrous Lavalantula's?Written by
+However, what can a single man do against an endless army of monstrous Lavalantulas?Written by

 10 of 17 people found this review helpful.

 Was this review helpful to you?